If we had a red carpet long enough to stretch along our famous Golden Mile, we’d lay it out to let you know how pleased we will be to see you.

 There are some fantastic shows lined up in Blackpool this year, including sensational productions at Blackpool Grand Theatre and Winter Gardens.
 Blackpool is also home to a variety of entertaining cabaret shows, including VIVA Blackpool and the legendary Funny Girls.

-When will the shops open in Blackpool?
+Are the shops open in Blackpool?

 Please note: the above information is based on target dates outlined by the Government.
 The decision to move from one step to the next phase of reopening depends on four tests: the speed of the vaccination rollout; evidence to show the vaccines are effective; the risk assessment is not changed by new variants; and that any increase of infection rates do not cause increased hospitalisations.